North Korean involvement in the Russo-Ukrainian war (2022–present): United Nations

 UN Secretary-General António Guterres warned of a possible internationalization of the war.

 Germany

-During her trip to Kyiv on 4 November 2024, German foreign minister Annalena Baerbock emphasized that North Korea's military assistance to Russia was significantly exacerbating the situation, while President Putin continued to pursue a war of attrition to demoralize the population.
+During her trip to Kyiv on 4 November 2024, German foreign minister Annalena Baerbock emphasized that North Korea's military assistance to Russia was significantly exacerbating the situation, while Putin continued to pursue a war of attrition to demoralize the population.

+Japan

+On 1 September 2026, Japanese Ambassador to the United Nations, Kazuyuki Yamazaki, said military cooperation between North Korea and Russia was "undermining peace and security in Europe, the Indo-Pacific and beyond".

 South Korea

 On 7 November 2024, South Korean President Yoon Suk Yeol suggested that South Korea could provide weapons to Ukraine.
 However, the South Korean public was widely opposed to direct arms supplies to Ukraine.
+On 1 September 2026, South Korean Ambassador to the United Nations Cha Ji-hoon delivered the remarks to the UN General Assembly, expressing South Korea's "serious concern" about the "unabated" military cooperation between North Korea and Russia, and urged them to "immediately cease" their "unlawful military cooperation", which he said is "in clear violation" of UN Security Council resolutions.